shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 First, we have to **simulate people converting at different lengths of time, relative to when they saw the experiment**.

-Second, we have to **simulate the effect of the experiment diminishing over time**.
+Second, we have to **simulate the effect of the lift diminishing over time**.

 ### Simulate the Number of Days from Entering the Experiment to Converting